 The guidance also states that "petroleum products" means articles defined at heading 2710 of the US Harmonized Tariff Schedule.
-The Price Cap Guidance
+The Price Cap Guidance providers to be in compliance with this updated guidance by 19 February 2024.

 The guidance also provides clarification on when crude oil and petroleum products are no longer considered Russian origin for this purpose due to undergoing "substantial transformation".